Putumayo-Içá Biocultural Corridor

 Urgency and Challenges

-The Keller Science Action Center is committed to ensuring the region's long-term persistence by supporting information sharing to collectively find opportunities and threats.
-The intent is to align various actors living in and impacting the watersheds and bring the basin's neighboring countries together for culturally relevant and nature-based conservation actions.
+The Keller Science Action Center has been committed to ensuring the region's long-term persistence by supporting information sharing to collectively find opportunities and threats.
+The intent was to align various actors living in and impacting the watersheds and bring the basin's neighboring countries together for culturally relevant and nature-based conservation actions.

 Knowledge and Encounters